derpyzza/derpyzza.github.io/wiki/using.md

-# ~ Using
+# Using

-Here's a list of things that i use.
+here's a list of things that i use.

 ## Hardware
 - *Laptop:* A Dell Latitude 7490 with 8GB ram and 1TB storage.